milonmaze/privacy-terms-observatory/developers.facebook.com/terms.md

 1. You have not timely responded to our requests related to monitoring or auditing;

-2. You or your App has violated or may have violated these Terms or any other applicable terms or policies or is negatively impacting Platform, other Facebook Products, Platform Data, or people who use Facebook Products;
+2. You or your App has violated or may have violated these Terms or any other applicable terms or policies or is negatively impacting Platform, other Meta Products, Platform Data, or people who use Meta Products;

 3. It is needed to comply with applicable laws or regulations or otherwise required or requested by a court order or governmental authority; or

-4. It is needed to protect the Facebook Companies from legal or regulatory liability.
+4. It is needed to protect the Meta Companies from legal or regulatory liability.

 ii.
 We may take enforcement action at any time, including while we investigate your App, with or without notice to you.
 Enforcement can be both automated and manual.
-It can include suspending or removing your App, removing your access and your App’s access to Platform, requiring that you stop Processing and delete Platform Data, terminating our agreements with you, or any other action that we consider to be appropriate, including terminating other agreements with you or your ability to use Facebook Products.
+It can include suspending or removing your App, removing your access and your App’s access to Platform, requiring that you stop Processing and delete Platform Data, terminating our agreements with you, or any other action that we consider to be appropriate, including terminating other agreements with you or your ability to use Meta Products.

 iii.
 We may suspend or end your App’s access to any Platform APIs, permissions, or features that your App has not used or accessed within a 90-day period with or without notice to you.
 8. Notice

-After you agree to these Terms, any written notice, request, or communications from us to you may be provided via email or mail (for example, to the email address or mailing address in your App account with us) or via notifications within the Facebook Products (for example, in your account with us).
+After you agree to these Terms, any written notice, request, or communications from us to you may be provided via email or mail (for example, to the email address or mailing address in your App account with us) or via notifications within the Meta Products (for example, in your account with us).
 You will keep your contact information current, including name, business name, and email.

 9. Indemnification

-In addition to and without limiting the scope of the “Indemnification” Section in our Facebook Commercial Terms if anyone brings a claim, cause of action, or dispute against the Facebook Companies related to your use of Platform, your Processing of Platform Data, Your Content, or your App, name or logo, products or services, or actions in connection with Platform, you will indemnify and hold the Facebook Companies harmless from and against all damages, losses, and expenses of any kind (including reasonable legal fees and costs) related to any such claim, cause of action, or dispute.
+In addition to and without limiting the scope of the “Indemnification” Section in our Meta Commercial Terms if anyone brings a claim, cause of action, or dispute against the Meta Companies related to your use of Platform, your Processing of Platform Data, Your Content, or your App, name or logo, products or services, or actions in connection with Platform, you will indemnify and hold the Meta Companies harmless from and against all damages, losses, and expenses of any kind (including reasonable legal fees and costs) related to any such claim, cause of action, or dispute.

 10. International Transfers

-This section shall apply to the extent that your Processing of Platform Data includes personal data controlled by Facebook Ireland Limited (“Facebook Ireland Data”) and the transfer of such Facebook Ireland Data to a territory outside of the European Economic Area that, at the time of such transfer, does not have a positive adequacy decision from the European Commission under Article 45 of Regulation (EU) 2016/679 (each an “EEA Data Transfer”).
+This section shall apply to the extent that your Processing of Platform Data includes personal data controlled by Meta Platforms Ireland Limited (“Meta Ireland Data”) and the transfer of such Meta Ireland Data to a territory outside of the European Economic Area that, at the time of such transfer, does not have a positive adequacy decision from the European Commission under Article 45 of Regulation (EU) 2016/679 (each an “EEA Data Transfer”).

-Whenever there is an EEA Data Transfer, your use of Facebook Ireland Data is subject to your compliance with the Clauses in so far as they relate to controller to controller transfers (Module One).
+Whenever there is an EEA Data Transfer, your use of Meta Ireland Data is subject to your compliance with the Clauses in so far as they relate to controller to controller transfers (Module One).
 In each case, you agree that for the purposes of Section IV, Clauses 17 and 18 in the Clauses, Option 1 and Option (b) shall apply respectively and the Member State shall be Ireland.
 Nothing in this Section 10 (International transfers) is intended to vary or modify the Clauses.
 For the purposes of the Appendix to the Clauses, the following will apply:

 a.
-For the purposes of Annex I(A) to the Clauses, Facebook Ireland Limited is the "data exporter" and you are the "data importer" as defined in the Clauses.
+For the purposes of Annex I(A) to the Clauses, Meta Ireland Limited is the "data exporter" and you are the "data importer" as defined in the Clauses.

 b.
 For the purposes of Annex I(B) to the Clauses:

 i.
-“Categories of data subjects” are the Users who visit, access, use, or otherwise interact with the App and the products and services of Facebook Ireland Limited;
+“Categories of data subjects” are the Users who visit, access, use, or otherwise interact with the App and the products and services of Meeta Ireland Limited;

 ii.
-"Categories of personal data" are Facebook Ireland Data, which includes profile information, photos and videos, location information, communications between Users, information about use of the App and other products and services, payment information, device information, information about visits to third-party websites or Apps that use a "like" or "comment" button or other service integration, information from third-party partners or the Facebook Companies, or as otherwise set forth in the Data Policy;
+"Categories of personal data" are Meta Ireland Data, which includes profile information, photos and videos, location information, communications between Users, information about use of the App and other products and services, payment information, device information, information about visits to third-party websites or Apps that use a "like" or "comment" button or other service integration, information from third-party partners or the Meta Companies, or as otherwise set forth in the Data Policy;

 iii.
 "Sensitive data" is personal data about a person's racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation, criminal convictions or alleged commission of an offence;